ml6team/fondant/docs/data_explorer.md

 ```

 Where the base path can be either a local or remote base path.
 Make sure to pass the proper mount credentials arguments when using a remote base path or a local base path
 that references remote datasets.
-You can do that either with `--auth-gcp`, `--auth-aws` or `--auth-gcp` to
+You can do that either with `--auth-gcp`, `--auth-aws` or `--auth-azure` to
 mount your default local cloud credentials to the pipeline.
 Or You can also use the `--credentials` argument to mount custom credentials to the local container pipeline.

 Example: